GauravGupta7/Exploring-ROS-Turtlesim/README.md

 This repository contains implementation of several tasks using TurtleSim tool.
 It can be used by ROS aspirants to enhance their understanding of crucial concepts and building blocks of ROS: topics, nodes, launch files, services, messages, etc. These concepts lay the foundation to higer level concepts in ROS.

-The task and the concept behind is written below.
+The task is mentioned and the concept behind is explained below the task.

 ## **Task 1: Sending Turtlesim Turtle to user-defined coordinates**